amiraelbahrawy99/herokuAppTask/README.md

 * To generate Allure Report:
 1) Open cmd
-2) Change Directory to be in the root folder of the project "cd path" 3)Run this command: allure serve allure-results
+2) Change Directory to be in the root folder of the project "cd path"
+3) Run this command: allure serve allure-results

 ## Author
 * **Amira El-Bahrawy** - (https://www.linkedin.com/in/amiraelbahrawy99/)